Stainless-Cracks/Cracks/README.md

 Run Roblox Before Injection.

 # Use a Alt acc for Saftey This version  is not fully tested on all games.
-As you can see a new update i sup so i would recommand you use it.;)
+As you can see a new update is up so i would recommand you use it.;)

 # Enjoy